wolpert/terrapin/statemachine/README.md

 * SLF4J/Logback

 ### In process
-* Lock support at the transition level
+* Allowing for AtomicReference to hold the state of the target object.
+(Statefull object)
 * Pre/Post transition support
 * Registration hooks